neuralmagic/deepsparse/user-guide/deepsparse-pipelines.md

 - `process_outputs_fn` - an optional function that handles post-processing of the list of numpy arrays that are the output of the engine forward pass

-Let's demonstrate an example of how we could replicate the functionality of the image classification pipeline as a custom Pipeline.
+To replicate the functionality of the image classification pipeline as a custom Pipeline, an example is provided.

 Download an image and ONNX file (a 95% pruned-quantized ResNet-50) for the demo:
 ```